openforcefield/openff-nagl/docs/designing.md

 # Designing a GCN

-Designing a GCN with NAGL primarily involves creating an instance of the [`GNNModel`] class.
-This can be done straightforwardly in Python:
+Designing a GCN with NAGL primarily involves creating an instance of the [`ModelConfig`] class.

+## In Python

+A ModelConfig class can be created can be done straightforwardly in Python.

 ```python
 from openff.nagl.features import atoms, bonds